saprykin/plibsys/README.md

 ======= Building =======

-Use CMake to build PLib for any target platform.
+Use CMake to build PLibSYS for any target platform.

 ======= License =======

-PLib is distributed under the terms of GNU GPLv2 license.
+PLibSYS is distributed under the terms of GNU GPLv2 license.